Holocaust Remembrance Day….”NEVER AGAIN”

 After returning from that trip, I felt that the students in our Florida county needed to know as much about the Holocaust as possible.
 With financial help from the community and parents of students, we raised enough funds to place in every school library tapes, books and age-appropriate material about the Holocaust.

-Today as the sirens wail, they stop in the streets and cars stop on the highways …wherever they are…to remember again.
+Today on Holocaust Remembrance Day, as the sirens wail, in some places people will stop in the streets and cars will stop on the highways …wherever they are…to remember again.
 We too must never forget!

-If you have not seen Auschwitz in Poland, the film below gives a walk-through with Rick Steves of what is left and what visitors can see today.
 It is not our purpose here to try to re-create the horrors that went on here.
-Probably the closest to that would be to watch Schindler’s List, produced by Spielberg, about a Christian man who saved many Jews by taking them to work in his factory.
+Probably the closest to that would be to watch Schindler’s List, produced by Spielberg, about a Christian businessman, Oskar Schindler, who saved many Jews by taking them to work in his factory.